-Students hone their skills of solving multi-step equations and inequalities, redefining their definition of "solution" to include results such as 4 = 5, and interpreting solutions in context.
+Students hone their skills of solving multi-step equations and inequalities, redefining their definition of "solution" to include cases such as infinite solutions, and interpreting solutions in context.

 In sixth grade, students developed the conceptual understanding of how the components of expressions and equations work.
 They learned how the distributive property can create equivalent forms of an expression and how combining like terms can turn an expression with three terms into an expression with one term.
 By the end of seventh grade, students fluently solved one- and two-step equations with rational numbers and used equations and inequalities to represent and solve word problems.

 Students’ ability to manipulate and transform equations will be required again in Unit 5: Linear Relationships and Unit 6: Systems of Linear Equations.
 Furthermore, these skills will be needed throughout high school as students are introduced to new types of equations involving radicals, exponents, multiple variables, and more.

 Pacing: 16 instructional days (12 lessons, 3 flex days, 1 assessment day)

 For guidance on adjusting the pacing for the 2021-2022 school year, see our 8th Grade Scope and Sequence Recommended Adjustments.

 This assessment accompanies Unit 2 and should be given on the suggested assessment day or after completing the unit.